AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > **Compatibility with different versions of AdGuard.** Note that CSS rules are not supported by AdGuard for iOS.

-Pay attention that CSS rules may operate differently depending on the platform.
-Read more [in this paragraph](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).
+Note that CSS rules may operate differently depending on the platform.
+Read more [here](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).

 <a id="cosmetic-css-rules-syntax"></a>
 #### Syntax